meltyourface/blank/posts/Snakes-and-dragons/Snakes-and-Dragons-Symbols-of-Duality-and-Spiritual-Transformation/index.md

 Across various world mythologies, snakes and dragons often represent elements of wisdom, transformation, fear, and power.
 Their roles and characteristics, however, vary depending on the specific cultural and religious context.

-Greek Mythology: The serpent in the myth of Cadmus and the Oracle of Delphi represents wisdom, prophecy, and transformation.
+**Greek Mythology**: The serpent in the myth of Cadmus and the Oracle of Delphi represents wisdom, prophecy, and transformation.
 Cadmus slays the serpent, but he is later transformed into a serpent himself.
 This exemplifies the duality of snakes as both divine and malevolent creatures.
 The Hydra, a dragon-like creature, represents fear and chaos; however, its defeat symbolizes the triumph of order and reason.

 **Hinduism**: In Hindu mythology, serpents like Shesha and Vasuki represent eternity and cosmic order.
 They also embody transformation in the Churning of the Ocean of Milk story, with Vasuki acting as the churning rope.
 In contrast, dragons represent chaos, embodied in Vritra, who is vanquished by Indra to restore balance.

-Chinese Mythology: In Chinese mythology, dragons are symbols of wisdom, strength, and balance.
+**Chinese Mythology**: In Chinese mythology, dragons are symbols of wisdom, strength, and balance.
 They are the divine rulers of the elements and are associated with the emperor and the male principle of yang.
 Snakes, however, are often associated with yin, the female principle, and are both feared and revered—reflecting their duality.

-Norse Mythology: Jormungandr, the world serpent, symbolizes the fear of chaos and destruction within the Norse worldview.
+**Norse Mythology**: Jormungandr, the world serpent, symbolizes the fear of chaos and destruction within the Norse worldview.
 The dragon, Nidhogg, is a terrifying creature that gnaws at the roots of the world tree, Yggdrasil, symbolizing the persistence of entropy and decay.

 2. **Snakes and Dragons in Esoteric Traditions**: